-Variations in technology among devices under the ELDC/supercap umbrella preclude detailed discussion of failure mechanisms and critical design considerations for the group as a whole.
-From an applications perspective however, it is sufficient to note that the concerns applicable to aluminum electrolytic capacitors transfer more or less directly to ELDCs and supercaps:
+Variations in technology among devices under the EDLC/supercap umbrella preclude detailed discussion of failure mechanisms and critical design considerations for the group as a whole.
+From an applications perspective however, it is sufficient to note that the concerns applicable to aluminum electrolytic capacitors transfer more or less directly to EDLCs and supercaps:

 -They should not be operated above their rated voltage.
 So doing will cause failure through electrolyte loss and/or dielectric breakdown.
 This is particularly pertinent in the case of devices incorporating organic electrolytes, since materials released during a failure can prove to be quite toxic, as Dave has verified empirically.
 (After discussing the experiment with Ralph via the porcelain phone, Dave fortunately does remain among the living…)